Sustainable construction &

 There is no such thing as “sustainable” in the construction

-There is no such a thing as fully sustainable construction.
-Every building has a carbon footprint, consumes resources and carries risk over its lifetime.
-What is possible is to make better decisions at design stage, during construction, and in operation that reduce unnecessary waste, rework and emissions.
+Every building has a carbon footprint, consumes resources, and carries risk over its lifetime.
+What is possible is making smarter decisions: at the design stage, during construction, and in operation, to reduce waste, rework, and emissions.

 Straw building